trampgeek/moodle-qtype_coderunner/Readme.md

 of the template parameters takes place on the sandbox server, and when a student starts a quiz, all their questions using this form of randomisation initiate a run on the sandbox server and cannot even be displayed until the run completes.
-If you a running a large test or exam, and students all start at the same time, there can be thousands of jobs hitting the sandbox server within a few seconds.
+If you are running a large test or exam, and students all start at the same time, there can be thousands of jobs hitting the sandbox server within a few seconds.
 This is almost certain to overload it!
 Caveat emptor!
 The approach should, however, be safe for lab and assignment use, when students are not all